knanne/knanne.github.io/notebooks/README.md

 # Pin

 This site pins notebooks to a "Recent Notebooks" section on https://knanne.github.io/notebooks/.
 As defined in the `_config.yml`, all notebooks have pin set to True by default.
 Currently only the last 3 most recent notebooks will be shown.
 To exclude a notebook from being pinned, set `pin: False` in the notebook's YAML frontmatter.

+# Important Caveats

+When embedding images in a notebook, using for example a direct link to `img\image.png`, the image will show up fine on GitHub or nbviewer however not on the website.
+This is because you are viewing the Markdown `.md` of the post on the site, where the path to image is now different.
+Fixing this by using a dynamic liquid tag to the image would break the image links rendered on GitHub or nbveiwer.
+Therefore, manually go into the `.html` version of the notebook and correct the path.